-It is well known that changes in brightness of a display may effect the perception of image color (Hunt Effect) [100] as well as image contrast (Stevens) [101].
-Research on the Color Appearance Model (CAM), where brightness exceeds 700 cd/m2, agrees with these observations [101]; however the BBC has found no evidence of significant changes to the perception of color or contrast in their research using HLG with displays of different peak brightness [102].
-Additional research is on-going on these effects with respect to HDR imagery.
+&lt;sup>15 It is well known that changes in brightness of a display may affect the perception of image color (Hunt Effect) [100] as well as image contrast (Stevens) [101].
+Research on the Color Appearance Model (CAM), where brightness exceeds 700 cd/m2, agrees with these observations [101]; however as of 2020 the BBC has found no evidence of significant changes to the perception of color or contrast in their research using HLG with displays of different peak brightness [102], additional research is on-going on these effects with respect to HDR imagery.